Barry1701/remeskin.com/README.md

   - A "Sign In" button to submit the form.
   - A link at the bottom of the form for users who don't have an account to navigate to the **Sign-Up Page**.

 - On the **right side**, there is an artistic image of a profile with intricate, nature-inspired patterns.
-This image was designed and generated using AI tools, adding a modern and creative touch to the page while aligning with the theme of individuality and natural solutions.
+This image was designed by author and generated using AI tools, adding a modern and creative touch to the page while aligning with the theme of individuality and natural solutions.

 ![Sign-In Page](documentation/signin.png)